roelstappers/hm_home/README.md

 # hm_home

 This repository contains TOML files for Harmonie experiments.
 Each branch defines an experiment.
+See the cy43_3dvar_exp branch in this repo for an example.
+The files main.toml and domain.toml are required and will be validated using json schema.
+Other toml files are optional and overwrite default settings.

 ## How to run an experiment
 ### On ecgate